Top 10 Best Oil & Gas Stocks in India for 2026

 9. Oil India

-Oil India is the second-largest upstream oil company in India, with a focus on the exploration as well as production of both crude oil and natural gas.
+Oil India is the second-largest upstream oil company in India, focused on exploration and production of crude oil and natural gas.

 10. Chennai Petroleum Corporation